-Scandinavian or English.
+Scandinavian languages or English.

-Name and Title:
+Name and title:

 Title of your contribution.
 Author’s name, title and place of work.